UNRWA officials tell Hamas, PIJ 'we are one' in secret Lebanon meeting - report

 Twelve UNRWA school principals who are members of Hamas's military wing. (credit: IMPACT-SE, REUTERS/Mohammed Torokman)

-“Your cooperation with us in security matters and your commitment to not closing UNRWA institutions, facilities, schools, or offices also completes this partnership,” said the UNRWA official to the leaders of Palestinian terrorist organizations, concluding by saying “If we can achieve this, it means we are united, and no one can separate us.”
+“Your cooperation with us in security matters and your commitment to not closing UNRWA institutions, facilities, schools, or offices also completes this partnership,” the UNRWA official told the leaders of Palestinian terrorist organizations.
+“If we can achieve this, it means we are united, and no one can separate us.”

 These documents provide a stark insight into the complex and controversial interactions between UNRWA leadership and organizations designated as terrorist groups by multiple international entities.

-UN Watch Executive Director, Hillel Neuer, reminded that Hamas official in Lebanon Ali Baraka, who was present at the meeting with Krahnbuhl, regularly met with UNRWA regional directors, some of which saluted him for Hamas’s anniversary.
+UN Watch executive director Hillel Neuer noted that Baraka, who was present at the meeting with Krahenbuhl, regularly met with UNRWA regional directors, some of whom saluted him for Hamas’s anniversary.

-UNRWA’s connections with Hamas were put under scrutiny since the October 7th Massacre, as multiple UNRWA staff were seen participating in the massacre itself, playing active roles in Hamas’s militia Al-Qassam, and instructing antisemitic and terror lauding material in schools.
-An UNRWA teacher was also among organizers of anti-Israel protests in the Netherlands while acting as leader of a Hamas affiliated organization in the country.
+UNRWA’s connections with Hamas have been placed under scrutiny since October 7 last year, as Israel has alleged that several agency staff members took part in the massacre itself, playing active roles in Hamas’s militia Izzadin al-Qassam Brigades, and instructing antisemitic and terror lauding material in schools.
+An UNRWA teacher was also among the organizers of anti-Israel protests in the Netherlands while acting as leader of a Hamas-affiliated organization in the country.